maxjerdee/clustering-mi/README.md

 Note that this is not `import clustering-mi`.

-We can load two labelings in a number of ways, the names of the groups used are
+Two labelings can be loaded in several ways; the names of the groups are
 irrelevant:

 ```python